A Community of Artists and Audience

 Introduction to the Opera Department

-The Peabody Opera Department (Roger Brunyate, artistic director) serves the educational needs of students in the conservatory, while offering a variety of operatic performances to audiences in the Baltimore region.
+The Peabody Opera Department (JoAnn Kulesza, chair) serves the educational needs of students in the conservatory, while offering a variety of operatic performances to audiences in the Baltimore region.
 Whether onstage or in the studio, we believe our work reflects what we consider our most valuable quality: that sense of community which creates a close collaboration between students and teachers in the classroom, and brings a tight-knit spirit of ensemble to the stage.

 Our public offerings each year range from the two major productions of the Peabody Opera Theatre to the numerous outreach performances of the Opera Outreach program, which brings opera to schools all across Maryland.
 In addition, The Peabody Chamber Opera presents performances of baroque opera, contemporary opera, and musical theater in a variety of venues such as the Walters Art Gallery and Baltimore’s Theatre Project, besides those in our own auditiorium, for a total of around 40 performances annually.